Technoself studies: Homotechnicus

-Note: the term homo technicus was coined earlier than 2003.
-For instance, it was used by Russell E. Willis in his 1990 PhD dissertation for Emory University: Toward a Theological Ethics of Technology: An analysis in Dialogue with Jacques Ellul, James Gustafson, and the Philosophy of Technology.
-It was later used by Willis in "Complex Responsibility in an Age of Technology," in Living Responsibly in Community, ed.
+The term "homotechnicus" was coined earlier than 2003.
+It was used by Russell E. Willis in his 1990 PhD dissertation for Emory University: Toward a Theological Ethics of Technology: An analysis in Dialogue with Jacques Ellul, James Gustafson, and the Philosophy of Technology.
+It was again used by Willis in his 1997 publication, "Complex Responsibility in an Age of Technology," in Living Responsibly in Community, ed.
 Fredrick E. Glennon, et al. (University Press of America, 1997): 251ff.
-In both publications homo technicus is offered as a model for the responsible self in an age of pervasive technology.
+In both publications homotechnicus is offered as a model for the responsible self in an age of pervasive technology.

 Avatar

 Avatars represent the individual, the individual's alter ego, or character(s) within virtual environments controlled by a human user.
 Avatars provide a unique opportunity to experiment with one's identity construction within virtual worlds (Turkle, 1995) and to do so with others".
 Examples of avatars can include personas in online games or virtual life simulations such as Second Life.